nushell/nushell.github.io/book/dataframes.md

 As you can see, the command lists the created dataframes together with basic information about them.

-> Note: If you want to see all the dataframe commands that are available you
-> can use `help dataframe`

 And if you want to see a preview of the loaded dataframe you can do this